p886/programming-workshop/README.md

 export as PDF   --programming language-->  0100010100111100000...
 ```

-## REPL
+## Tools

-To get started with programming we'll be using the Javascript console that is built in your browser.
-You can type code directly into the console.
-When you hit `Enter` it will be evaluated and the result will be printed to the screen.
-That's why this kind of interaction is called a `Read, Evaluate, Print, Loop` or `REPL` for short.
+[repl.it](https://repl.it/languages/ruby) provides you with an online ruby development enviroment.
+There is no need to install anything on your computer.

 ## Comments

-In Javascript everything after `//` will be ignored and can be used for documenting your code.
+In Ruby everything after `#` will be ignored and can be used for documenting your code.

 ```
-// this is a comment
+# this is a comment
 ```

-In this guide I will use `// ->` to indicate what a piece of code evaluates to.
+In this guide I will use `# ->` to indicate what a piece of code evaluates to.

 # Data Types